 If you’ve never worked with a personal property appraiser before, we’d like to share our process.
-This process holds true for antique appraisals, furniture appraisals, estate appraisals, insurance appraisals, donation appraisals, a single item, a handful of items and both written and verbal appraisals.
+This process holds true for antique appraisals, furniture appraisals, estate appraisals, insurance appraisals, art appraisals, donation appraisals, a single item, a handful of items and both written and verbal appraisals.

 The work starts with an email or phone call.
 We will ask you a series of questions that include: